What’s New at FAR AI

 We run workshops to educate ML researchers on the latest AI safety research and are building a community that enables participants to more easily find collaborators and remain engaged in the field.
 We have organized two workshops in 2023, with a total of around 150 participants.
 We also develop online educational resources on AI safety, both for the general public (e.g. the AI Digest) and a technical audience (e.g. an upcoming interview series with AI safety researchers).

-Our workshops are typically targeted at ML researchers, leveraging FAR’s knowledge of the ML community and the field of technical AI safety research.
+Our workshops are typically targeted at ML researchers, leveraging FAR.AI’s knowledge of the ML community and the field of technical AI safety research.
 We recently hosted the first International Dialogue on AI Safety bringing together leading AI scientists to build a shared understanding of risks from advanced AI systems.
 The meeting was convened by Turing Award winners Yoshua Bengio and Andrew Yao, UC Berkeley professor Stuart Russell, OBE, and founding Dean of the Tsinghua Institute for AI Industry Research Ya-Qin Zhang.
 We ran the event partnership with CHAI and the Ditchley Foundation.
 The event culminated in a joint statement with specific technical and policy recommendations.

 We welcomed 140 ML researchers to the New Orleans Alignment Workshop.
 Taking place immediately before NeurIPS, the workshop informed attendees of the latest developments in AI safety, helped them explore new research directions and find collaborators with shared research interests.